KonuTech/gfk_ml_ops_data_analyst/README.md

 > called Reference data (13 weeks) and Current data (12 weeks) are meaningfully different.
 >
 > Below charts are exhibiting no indications for Target Drift nor Prediction Drift (when the data set got sliced into two parts with use of hard cutoff
 > on 28th of November 2020).
-At first, that is indeed a bit surprising regarding the drop in events.
+At first, that is indeed a bit surprising regarding the drop in events for Current period.
 The reason for the lack
-> of alert related to the Target Drift or Data Drift might be related to ratios between Zeros and Ones of both periods.
+> of alert related to the Target Drift or Data Drift for Current period might be related to ratios between Zeros and Ones of both periods.
 > Although it is true that from Counts perspective we have experienced a huge drop in events, the ratios from Current
 > period were still similar to the ratios of Zeros and Ones from the Reference period.
-> We got here quite a nice ' real-world' example of not jumping to conclusions based on a single source of information.
+> We got here quite a nice ' real-world' example of not jumping into conclusions, basing on a single source of information.
 > Unfortunately, we have to dig further into data if we want to confirm with a larger dose of certainty that the model
 > should have been put offline right after the 27th of November 2020.
-From now on that will be my goal here.

 #### Basing on Jensen-Shannon distance Target Drift and Prediction Drift have not been detected between Current and Reference samples sliced on 28th of November 2020.